-The Thomas Arnold ARP, known to all as Phoenix, is a resourced provision for children aged 4-11 with Autism Spectrum Conditions.
+The Thomas Arnold ARP is a resourced provision for children aged 4-11 with Autism Spectrum Conditions.
 The children who attend have an array of needs and are on different levels of the spectrum.
-Phoenix strives to aid every child’s progress in academic and social skills and this is achieved by putting plans in place that are tailored to individual needs.
+The ARP strives to aid every child’s progress in academic and social skills and this is achieved by putting plans in place that are tailored to individual needs.
 Our specialist teachers and support staff work with external professionals, for example Speech and Language Therapists and Occupational Therapists, who contribute to each child’s developmental plan.

-At present, there are twenty-four places within Phoenix at Thomas Arnold and in total twenty-nine children benefit from the specialist support it provides.
+At present, there are thirty-three places within our ARP at Thomas Arnold and in total thirty-six children benefit from the specialist support it provides.

-We are very lucky to be linked with Phoenix resourced provision at Monteagle Primary School (our sister school), enabling us to grow our expertise in this area, increase our investment in specialist teachers and strengthen our links with external professionals.
+We have been very lucky in previous years to be linked with the ARP at Monteagle Primary School, enabling us to grow our expertise in this area, increase our investment in specialist teachers and strengthen our links with external professionals.

-For further information about our ARP, contact Rehana Talaimojeh (Head of Phoenix) or Alison Eason (the teacher in charge of Phoenix at Thomas Arnold) via the school office.
+For further information about our ARP, contact Holly Pottle (Deputy Headteacher and Inclusion Lead) or Alison Eason (the lead teacher in the ARP at Thomas Arnold) via the school office.